-At-large elections are those in which all of the voters of the entire jurisdiction elect all of the members to the governing board.
+At-large elections are those in which all voters of the entire jurisdiction elect all of the members to the governing board.
 Under a by-trustee-area election system the district is divided into geographic areas — trustee areas — and a board member residing in each trustee area is elected by the registered voters who live in that particular trustee area.

 The California Voting Rights Act of 2001 states that “An at-large method of election may not be imposed or applied in a manner that impairs the ability of a protected class to elect candidates of its choice or its ability to influence the outcome of an election.”
 A protected class is defined as a class of voters who are “members of a race, color, or language minority group.”